mattermost/mattermost-load-test-ng/docs/coverage-frequency.md

 ## Detailed guide

-The frequencies assigned to actions in this controller are extrapolated from real frequencies seen in the Community server, so when adding a new one, we need to look at data from [community.mattermost.com](https://community.mattermost.com) to decide which frequency it'll have.
-This guide assumes that the feature was deployed to Community at least seven days prior.
+The default frequencies assigned to actions in this controller are extrapolated from real frequencies seen in the Mattermost Community server, so when adding a new one, we need to look at data from [community.mattermost.com](https://community.mattermost.com) to decide which frequency it'll have.
+Alternatively, you can check your instance metrics to calculate frequencies.
+This guide assumes that the feature was deployed at least seven days before.
 If you're adding coverage to the load-test before that, you'll have to simply *guess* how your action relates to the other ones, since there's no actual data out there to base your decision on.
 Once the feature is merged and a week has passed, you can follow this guide and hone that number in a second PR.

 The general idea is to analyze metrics data in Grafana and compare the new action against a well-known one during a busy period of time.
 Let's dissect all that.

 ### Logging into Grafana

-The Community server has a Prometheus and Grafana system set up to analyze metrics.
-All Mattermost developers should have access.
+The Mattermost Community server has a Prometheus and Grafana system set up to analyze metrics.
+All Mattermost staff should have access.
 To check it:

 1. Make sure you're connected to the internal VPN.
 2. Navigate to [grafana.internal.mattermost.com](https://grafana.internal.mattermost.com) and sign in with SAML.

 If you have troubles logging in, ask the Security Team for access.

+Note that for on-prem instances, you will need to access your own Grafana instance.

 ### Choose a busy period of time